jdaron/epiTEome/README.md

         This release of epiTEome (v1) was tested on Mac OSX (10.11.6), perl 5.18.2, samtools 1.3.1, bedtools v2.26.0, ngsutils 0.5.7, segemehl 0.2.0

+CITATION

+    If you use epiTEome in your work, please cite one of the following:

 USAGE

     INDEX: Reference fasta file should be indexed in the segemehl index format.
-           Prior to indexing, idxEpiTEome.pl will mask the 3’ edge of the LTR5 and 5’ edge of the LTR3 to avoid multi-mapping read competition within a single TE.
+           Prior the indexing, idxEpiTEome.pl will mask the 3’ edge of the LTR5 and 5’ edge of the LTR3 to avoid multi-mapping read competition within a single TE.
 Because LTRs of a single TE are identically duplicated at the TE insertion time, this light masking will prevent split-reads that